cypherpunk-academy/2064/en/090_2023_Linda and Marlene.md

 He nodded towards Linda and grinned at her.
 To Marlene: "Nah, really, go on with that: That's real Cypherpunk."

-Marlene laughed at him and they hugged each other for a long time.
+Marlene laughed at him, and they hugged each other for a long time.

 Marlene: "Thank you for everything!
-And sorry I stole your show today."
+And sorry, I stole your show today."

 Julian grinned mischievously.
 "Ciao!"
 He turned around and left.